kelleyblackmore/ServerInspector/tests/README.md

-# ServerInspect Tests
+# serverinspector Tests

-This directory contains the test suite for ServerInspect.
+This directory contains the test suite for serverinspector.

 ## Test Structure